Create and manage full-text indexes

 To obtain this identifier, you can use a SELECT statement to call the OBJECTPROPERTYEX function.
 Use the OBJECT_ID function to convert the name of the table (table_name) into the table ID and specify the TableFulltextKeyColumn property, as follows:

 The following example returns the identifier of the full-text key column or NULL.
-NULL implies that you are using an invalid index name, the index name does not correspond to the table, the table does not exist, or so forth.
+NULL implies that you're using an invalid index name, the index name doesn't correspond to the table, the table doesn't exist, or so forth.

 The following example shows how to use the identifier of the unique key column to obtain the name of the column.